hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

   with the help of those of the previous levels of universality, and so on
   - -> Based on deductive inferences from the higher level to the lower level
-- Reasons why not invent theories of the highest level of universality straight away: many proposed but not testable by current level of sci
+- Reasons why not invent theories of the highest level of universality straight away: many proposed but not testable by the current level of sci
 - -> The advance forward is step by step corresponding to the advance of experimental technique
 - -> Seem at first like the inductive path
 - Rhetorical summary:
-  - Objective & motive of sci: striving for knowledge and the search for truth, though can never claim to have attained truth, or even a substitute for it, such as prob
+  - Objective & motive of sci: striving for knowledge and the search for truth, though can never claim to have attained truth, or even a substitute for it, such as probability
-  - -> Can only make guesses, guided by the unscientific, the mataphysical faith in laws/regularities that we can uncover-discover
+  - -> Can only make guesses, guided by the unscientific, the metaphysical faith in laws/regularities that we can uncover-discover
   - Method: test the hypo systematically
   - The advance of sci is:
     - Not due to the fact that more and more perceptual experiences accumulate in the course of time